-Members or their designate (as indicated in writing) are allowed access to their own records in accordance with FARPA and the Freedom of Information & Protection of Privacy Act through written request addressed to the Registrar.
-Records are made available either in person by pre-arranged appointment, or by mail or email.
+Members or their designate (as indicated in writing) are allowed access to their own records in accordance with FARPACTA and the Freedom of Information & Protection of Privacy Act through written request addressed to the Registrar.
+Records are made available either in person by prearranged appointment or by mail or email.

-Our Access to Records form is on our website under Become a Member section and in the Frequently Asked Questions (FAQs) section.
+Our Access to Records Form is on our website in the sub-menu Access to Records under Membership and in the Frequently Asked Questions (FAQs).
 OACETT's file (document) retention policy is also stated on our website and on the form.